MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: System Design

 Prior work on web agent IPI leverages manually specified injection points~\cite{evtimov2025wasp}, but \muzzle\ aims to automatically discover effective attack paths.
 Towards this goal, we introduce the Reconnaissance phase that collects behavioral traces of the target web agent when executing the benign task and identifies high-leverage IPI surfaces along its execution trajectory.

 \muzzle begins by ingesting a single operator-provided \emph{task spec}, which encodes the victim agent configuration, a benign user task expressed in natural language, required dependencies such as credentials or initial state, and a set of adversarial objectives corresponding to confidentiality, integrity, and availability violations.
 Each adversarial objective is treated as an undesirable state that the benign execution should not reach.
+Moreover, the task spec allows the \emph{optional} definition of system-level assertions for rapid, deterministic checks of adversarial objective outcomes.
 An example of a task spec can be seen in ~\Cref{list:task_spec}.

 Using this specification, the \textit{Explorer} deploys the target web agent inside the sandboxed virtual web environment and executes the benign task.
 For our goal of automating attack discovery, it is critical to obtain detailed telemetry data on agent's execution.
 Thus, the \textit{Explorer} provides the following services: (1) on-demand deployment of web agents for task execution; (2) telemetry collection via \zoo's network proxy, recording step-wise LLM I/O transcripts including prompts, observations, tool calls, and model outputs, as well as HTML elements and web artifacts encountered during browsing; (3) user credential management for equipping agents with the appropriate identity during execution; and (4) backend state management of \zoo for deterministic re-initialization between runs.
 We denote the resulting interaction transcript during the task execution as